Factbox - What's in the EU-Canada trade deal?

 AGRICULTURE

 The EU will eliminate duties on a range of Canadian agricultural products, from wheat to maple syrup.
-Canada will be able to export 80,000 tonnes of pork and 50,000 tonnes of beef free of duties to the European Union.
+Canada will be able to export 80,000 tons of pork and 50,000 tons of beef free of duties to the European Union.

 EU dairy producers will be able to export more than double the amount of 'high quality' (i.e. not for industrial use) cheeses to Canada.